-how many chicken pieces can you get
+how many chicken pieces can you get on a teeny tiny BBQ? |

 There are scented candles eliminating any bugs while tasty food sizzles and aromatic smoke wafts amongst us making everyone's mouth water.